Deratiseur/Follower_It/README.md

 -------------

 This mod lets you turn any companion into a follower (who doesn't count against the group limit).
-He loses all possibility of banters, discussion or quest. (but there is a trick, readme the readme)
+He loses all possibility of banters, discussion or quest. (but there is a trick, read the readme)

 There are two options for making followers invincibles.